p0deje/watir-scroll/README.md

 button = browser.button(:text => 'Click')

-browser.scroll.to :top      # scrolls to the top of the page browser.scroll.to :center   # scrolls to the top of the page browser.scroll.to :bottom   # scrolls to the bottom of the page browser.scroll.to [10, 10]  # scrolls to coordinates x and y browser.scroll.to button    # scrolls to element
+browser.scroll.to :top      # scrolls to the top of the page browser.scroll.to :center   # scrolls to the center of the page browser.scroll.to :bottom   # scrolls to the bottom of the page browser.scroll.to [10, 10]  # scrolls to coordinates x and y browser.scroll.to button    # scrolls to element